denten-books/plain-text/main.md

 quality empirically, is different form the project of asserting quality.
 But I dont think the ideology can be gotten to through the analysis of content alone.

-#### Plain text textuality, poetics
-Sharing the prejudice for aesthetic reading with my colleagues, I would rather spend my free time reading Tolstoy and Shakespeare than poring over arcane printer and telegraph manuals.
-Implicit in that prejudice is an idea--professed by Kant, Schiller, and more recently, Tzvetan Todorov and Elaine Scarry--the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
-I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts--their movement within and across cultures--present many problems not exhausted by the ethic or the aesthetic realms.
-Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten interested in literature of all kinds.
-On the contrary, whole new disciplines have sprung up to deal with textual saturation: natural language processing, narrative generation, automatic translation and summarization, computational text analysis, discourse analysis, corpus linguistics, and digital humanities among others.
-Matters always central to the field of literary studies remain vitally important to the functioning of modern society.
-Literature broadly conceived provides fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialogue, discourse, story, genre, authorship, influence, and text.
-It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics, poetics capable of addressing not only the machinations of poetry and prose, but also of code, document, inscription, file, record, note, manual, journal, script, and archive.
-I imagine my fellow travellers as voracious omnivores of text, not finicky epicures of literature.
-To protect literature, lovers of the word cannot retreat into the protected, if increasingly diminishing, realm of the Literary.

 #### Building on Latour's anthropology of texts
 In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an "ethnography" of a science lab, showing the